Iowa gubernatorial candidate accused of misconduct drops out

 Boulton's departure comes less than two weeks before the June 5 Democratic primary for governor.
 Five other Democrats are seeking to unseat Republican Gov. Kim Reynolds in the November midterm election, and the race is seen as a measure of whether Iowa Democrats are recovering after several years of Republican victories in the state.

 Boulton, first elected to the Iowa Senate in 2016, had been considered a rising star in the Democratic party.
-His speeches against Republican-backed legislation on workers' rights made him a favorite of labor unions.
+His chamber floor speeches against Republican-backed legislation that revamped workers' rights made him a favorite of labor unions.
 Many financially supported his campaign and endorsed him.

-His biggest supporter has been the American Federation of State, County and Municipal Employees, whose Council 61 represents thousands of state employees in Iowa.
-On Thursday, the organization's president, Danny Homan, released a statement in support of Boulton's exit.
+On Thursday, the American Federation of State, County and Municipal Employees, whose Council 61 represents thousands of state employees in Iowa, released a statement in support of Boulton's exit.

-"As a union that believes in the dignity of all work and all workers, we take allegations of sexual misconduct very seriously," he said.
+The organization's president, Danny Homan added: "As a union that believes in the dignity of all work and all workers, we take allegations of sexual misconduct very seriously."

 Associated Press writer Scott Stewart in Des Moines contributed to this report.